 The company's expenditures are predominantly made in U.S. dollars and any future equity raised may be predominantly done in Canadian dollars.

 The company conducts the majority of its business in Ecuador, which uses the U.S. dollar as its primary economic currency.
+Future project development expenditures are expected to be paid in U.S. dollars.

 As such, the company is subject to risk due to fluctuations in the exchange rates for the U.S. and Canadian dollar.
-The company has a policy of not entering into foreign currency hedging, although the company keeps a portion of its cash and cash equivalents in U.S. dollars to mitigate the effects of currency exchange fluctuations on future mineral property and plant and equipment expenditures.
-A breakdown by currency of the company's cash and cash equivalents at June 30, 2007 was as follows:
+The company has a practice of not entering into foreign currency hedging, while maintaining balances in Canadian and U.S. dollars in a proportion related to the magnitude of future mineral property, plant and equipment, and administrative expenditures, and the jurisdictions in which such expenditures will likely be made.

-June 30, 2007 December 31, 2006
+A breakdown by currency of the company's cash and cash equivalents at September 30, 2007 and December 31, 2006 is as follows:

-Canadian dollar \$ 16,069,036 \$ 125,063,312

-U.S. dollar US\$ 85,292,368 US\$ 1,756,794

-Closing exchange rate (Cdn\$ to US\$) 1.0654 1.1654
+\$ September 30, 2007 December 31, 2006 Canadian dollar \$ 15,829,972 \$ 125,063,312 U.S. dollar U.S.\$ 82,280,400 U.S.\$ 1,756,794 Closing exchange rate (Cdn\$ to U.S.\$) 0.9948 1.1654